 CLUB ZONE ONE

-Trapped in Zone One - After-School Youth Programme and School Holidays, Activities and Food Programme.
+Trapped in Zone One - After-School Youth and School Holidays, Activities and Food Programmes.

 Family friendly provision for young people in Tower Hamlets.

-Our after-school programme takes places every Saturday for young people to engage with creative enrichment activities, open to 10-16-year-olds from Tower Hamlets.
+Our programmes for young people provides and opportunity to engage in creative enrichment activities, open to 10-16-year-olds from Tower Hamlets.
+The sessions offers to join, our:

 We aligned our summer programme with Skills Builder Partnership which is a global movement of employers, educators, and impact organisations working together to ensure that one day, everyone builds the essential skills to succeed.